Summer Financial Aid Information

 |Fall and Spring semesters||August - May||Entire eligible amount to be evenly divided between eligible terms of enrollment (Fall/Spring)|

-- Funds are very limited and not guaranteed, even if student meets the requirements listed.
+- Funds are very limited and not guaranteed, even if a student meets the eligibility requirements.

-- You must submit a supplemental application to request funding.
+- You must submit a 2018 Summer Federal Work Study Request to request funding.

-Download the Ad Hoc Consortium Agreement Form and return it to the Kent State University Student Financial Aid Office with all required documentation.
+Download the Ad Hoc Consortium Agreement Form and return it to the One Stop for Student Services with all required documentation.
 Please note: Kent State will not award aid to non-Kent State students.